 WooCommerce vs Shopify dropshipping: Customer Support

-Customer support shows how you are helpful, enthusiastic and friendly with your customers when they need help from you.
+Customer support shows how you are helpful, enthusiastic, and friendly with your customers when they need help from you.
 WooCommerce & Shopify have their own ways to handle support and offer you different support options.

 In this case, the official website of WooCommerce provides plenty of extensive documentation, tutorials, and guides that are helpful to you.
 There are also support forums where you can get help from other WooCommerce users and experts.

 WooCommerce is a self-hosted platform, so your hosting provider will be responsible for helping you with issues of your server.
-About theme and extensions, the products’ developers will take responsibility for providing support regarding their products.
+Regarding themes and extensions, the products’ developers will take responsibility for providing support regarding their products.
 If it is not enough, you can hire a developer to deal with your issues.
 Due to its immense popularity, it is quite easy and often cheap to get WooCommerce developers to fix issues with your store.

-Shopify is a fully hosted platform; hence, they control the software and take all responsibility of answering all your questions, except the issues related to the third-party apps or themes that you are using.
+Shopify is a fully hosted platform; hence, they control the software and take all responsibility for answering all your questions, except the issues related to the third-party apps or themes that you are using.

 Shopify offers 24/7 support via live chat, phone, email, and Twitter.
-For those who wish to fix issues by themselves, Shopify provides extensive documentation, tutorials, knowledge base, and support forums.
+For those who wish to fix issues by themselves, Shopify provides extensive documentation, tutorials, a knowledge base, and support forums.
 You can also hire Shopify developers from a directory of Shopify Experts if you need extra help or if you want to integrate a third-party solution.

 What is better for your dropshipping store: WooCommerce or Shopify?

 There’s not an absolutely right answer for the choice between dropshipping WooCommerce vs Shopify.
 Both are powerful platforms to start your eCommerce store.
 It depends on your needs, preferences and technical skills.